ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 ### Contribute a tutorial

 __Are you keen to share some of your coding and statistics knowledge?
 We would love to have more people join our team and build a world-wide community of people teaching and learning together!
-You can take a look at the tutorials we have already developed - feel free to make suggestions for changes on existing tutorials and get in touch with us at ourcodingclub@gmail.com if you would like to make a new tutorial.__
+You can take a look at the tutorials we have already developed.
+Feel free to make suggestions for changes on existing tutorials and get in touch with us at ourcodingclub@gmail.com if you would like to make a new tutorial.__

 ### Useful resources